-9.5 FCD Ballot Comment Resolution Package
+10.5 FCD Ballot Comment Resolution Package

-Note: If a document passes Final Committee Draft ballot with no comments, comment resolution, Pre-DP Review and a Draft Publication Vote are not required.
+If a document passes Final Committee Draft ballot with no comments, comment resolution, Pre-DP Review and a Draft Publication Vote are not required.
 See the Standards Operations Manual for guidance.

 Incremental Comment Resolution within the Project Group may result in the need for multiple Drafts, Markups, and Comment Resolution Records or Comment Resolution Documents.
 These document packages shall contain: